astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/05-chapter.md

 Her muscles compressed, densified, strengthened.
 Her bones hardened into something stronger than steel, lighter than carbon.
 Her heartbeat slowed, grew deeper, pumping nanobot-enhanced blood—Anari tech, active at the cellular level.

-*Your reflexes,* Elyon explained, *are now a hundred times faster than a normal human's.
-You can dodge a bullet… after it's fired.*
+*"Your reflexes,"* Elyon explained, *"are now a hundred times faster than a normal human's.
+You can dodge a bullet… after it's fired."*

 **And that’s just the beginning,** came a new voice—Aida’s, now sounding like a sentient algorithm. **I can tap into any frequency, hack any database, override any system.
 It’s… astounding.**